-- Ensured integration of the HAMPO Freight Plan into the 2045 MTP report. - Ensured integration of MidCoast Regional Airport's program of projects into the 2045 MTP, including the newly scoped airport access roadway. - Summarized findings of the HAMPO Freight Study for incorporation into the MTP existing conditions, operational, and safety analysis. - Monitored Georgia Ports Authority growth through "State of the Ports" presentations and website publications. - Utilized NPMRDS data to identify bottle necks in the MPO region. - Monitored regional transportation projects that will impact freight-based distribution including I-95 maintenance and the I-95 at Belfast Keller Interchange.
+- Monitored Georgia Ports Authority growth through "State of the Ports" presentations and website publications. - Utilized NPMRDS data to identify bottle necks in the MPO region. - Monitored regional transportation projects that will impact freight-based distribution including I-95 maintenance and the I-95 at Belfast Keller Interchange. - Coordinated with Liberty County Economic Development Authority regarding improvements needed to facilitate growth of local freight based industries, primarily associated with Tradeport East serviced by US 84 and I-95.

-- Continue to monitor development and growth at Port of Savannah and Port of Brunswick as well as associated regional enhancements such as the I-95 / Belfast Siding interchange in Richmond Hill servicing a proposed 1,100-acre industrial park. - Coordinate with planning partners regarding operational upgrades recommended in the HAMPO Freight Study.
+- Continue to monitor development and growth at Port of Savannah and Port of Brunswick as well as associated regional enhancements such as the I-95 / Belfast Siding interchange in Richmond Hill servicing a proposed 1,100-acre industrial park. - Coordinate with planning partners regarding operational upgrades recommended in the HAMPO Freight Study. - Participate in the CORE Regional Freight study. - Participate in the GDOT Freight Plan update. - Review freight recommendations included in the EG Miles Parkway Corridor Study and ensure opportunities for input by Fort Stewart Military Installation, GDOT Freight Division, and Liberty County Economic Development Authority.

-Documentation of meetings regarding freight supportive operational enhancements
+• Documentation of meetings regarding freight supportive operational enhancements